balanced/billy/docs/source/getting_started.rst

 So far, you have a customer and a plan in the Billy system, however, at this moment, Billy have no idea what the funding source is.
-To subscribe the customer to the plan, you will need a `payment_uri` in Balanced system.
-In most cases, the `payment_uri` is a tokenlized credit card number or bank account.
+To subscribe the customer to the plan, you will need a `funding_instrument_uri` in Balanced system.
+In most cases, the `funding_instrument_uri` is a tokenlized credit card number or bank account.
 In this example, we use a tokenlized credit card number looks like this:

 ::

     /v1/marketplaces/TEST-MP7hkE8rvpbtYu2dlO1jU2wg/cards/CC1dEUPMmL1ljk4hWqeJxGno

-With that `payment_uri`, here we call
+With that `funding_instrument_uri`, here we call

 ::